 In March 2020, the World Health Organization recognized a novel strain of coronavirus (COVID-19) as a pandemic.
 In response to the pandemic, the United States and various foreign, state and local governments have, among other actions, imposed travel and business restrictions and required or advised communities in which we do business to adopt stay-at-home orders and social distancing guidelines, causing some businesses to adjust, reduce or suspend operating activities.
-While certain of these restrictions and guidelines have been lifted or relaxed, they may be reinstituted in response to continuing effects of the pandemic.
+While certain of these restrictions and guidelines have been lifted or relaxed, they may be reinstituted in response to continuing effects of the pandemic including emerging variants.
 The pandemic and the various governments' response have caused, and continue to cause, significant and widespread uncertainty, volatility and disruptions in the U.S. and global economies, including in the regions in which we operate.

-Through March 31, 2021, we have not experienced a material impact to our business, operations or financial results as a result of the pandemic.
+Through June 30, 2021, we have not experienced a material impact to our business, operations or financial results as a result of the pandemic.
 However, in the current and future periods, we may experience weaker customer demand, requests for discounts or extended payment terms, customer bankruptcies, supply chain disruption, employee staffing constraints and difficulties, government restrictions or other factors that could negatively impact the Company and its business, operations and financial results.
 As we cannot predict the duration or scope of the pandemic or its impact on economic and financial markets, any negative impact to our results cannot be reasonably estimated, but it could be material.

-We continue to monitor closely the Company's financial health and liquidity and the impact of the pandemic on the Company.
+We continue to monitor closely the Company's financial health and liquidity and the impact of the pandemic on the Company, including emerging variants.
 We have been able to serve the needs of our customers while taking steps to protect the health and safety of our employees, customers, partners, and communities.
 Among these steps, we have transitioned to primarily working remotely and ceasing travel, which has not resulted in a material disruption to the Company's operations.
-We expect to maintain many of these steps for the near future.
+We are proactively planning to reopen our offices in a manner that ensures the safety and well-being of our Perficient colleagues, while complying with state and local government and health regulations.